kylelin47/os-shell/README.md

 #TO RUN SHELL
-A makefile is included with our shell project submission.
-Simply run 'make' and then './shell.out' to access our shell.
+A Makefile is included with our shell project submission.
+Simply run 'make' and then './shell.out' to run our shell.

-Tested on Ubuntu 14.04.2 64-bit
+Tested on Ubuntu 14.04.2 64-bit and the CISE lab machines.
+Lex and Yacc must be installed.